 - Cosigner information.
 If you find that you’re listed as a cosigner on a loan that you did not authorize, contact the reporting bureau immediately.

-How do I deal with incorrect listings in my report?
+How do I deal with incorrect listings?

 To correct errors in your credit report, it can help to contact both the credit reporting bureau and the source of the mistake — either the bank, credit card provider or lender who reported it.